 In a number of ways, comparing prices and services between the two is like comparing apples and oranges.
 That’s because AWS’ main focus is IaaS and that of Google is PaaS.

 While application misuse and improper planning leads to poor cloud performance, the provider you choose for cloud service also has an important part to play.
-So, let’s see how Google and AWS measure up.
+So, let’s see how Google cloud and AWS measure up.

 Cloud outages – Among the main vendors of public cloud services, Amazon EC2 had the best uptime in the past year, with a total of 2.43 hours of downtime across all regions, according to an independent, third party monitor CloudHarmony.